Updated: 14 November 2018

 I resisted this for a long time because it seemed like too much work, and I really didn’t think it was going to make much of a difference anyway.
 Plus I didn’t want to mess up my beautiful photos by putting words all over them.
 I also felt that some photos were just made to be horizontal and that’s how they should stay.
 Well I was wrong.

-You don't need official statistics on Pinterest to tell you that vertical photos do better, just take a look at your own Pinterest boards.
-I could easily see for myself that small horizontal pins had only one or two re-pins, even if they went to blog posts with amazing content.
-On the other hand, I saw pins that looked amazing and went to average blog posts but still had lots of re-pins.
+You don’t need official statistics on Pinterest to tell you that vertical photos do better.
+Vertical pins are more eye catching because they take up more real estate on Pinterest.
+I could easily see for myself that my small horizontal pins had only one or two re-pins, even if they went to blog posts with amazing content.

-Here's an example for you.
-This photo while lovely, is a little on the dark side and is a bit short.
+Here’s an example for you.
+This photo while lovely, is a little on the dark and short side, which makes it easy to get lost on Pinterest.

-In the second shot, I've used the same photo, but used Canva to brighten it up and add a very simple title.
-You can get more creative with the title, but this example shows how you can still make your photos look great for Pinterest, without splashing words across them.
+This example shows how you can still make your photos look great for Pinterest, without splashing words across them.
 And best thing about this is, the whole process took just minutes to create.
-If you create a few of these sorts of pins, then you can use the same format over and over again and creating beautiful pins takes even less time.
+If you create a few of these sorts of pins, you can then use the same template over and over again, to save time and create a consistent look.

 2. Make your Pinterest Boards Intentional